davidaknowles/tealeaf/README.md

 -v,--with_virtual       A flag on whether the map that contain virtual intron to capture AFE and ALE

---samplecutoff          Minimum Normalized count/TPM for an isoform in a sample to count as exist (default: 0.1)
+--samplecutoff          Minimum Normalized count/TPM for an isoform in a sample to count as present (default: 0.1)

---introncutoff          Minimum Normalized count/TPM for an intron to count as exist(default: 80)
+--introncutoff          Minimum Normalized count/TPM for an intron to count as present (default: 80)

 --m, --minclucounts     Minimum Normalized count/TPM to support a cluster (default: 100)

 -r, --mincluratio       Minimum fraction of reads in a cluster that supports an intron (default 0.01)

---normalization_scale   The mode use for normaliztion, whether the count/TPM scale is based on junction count simulation, local (gene level) or global level,
+--normalization_scale   The mode used for normalization: whether the count/TPM scale is based on junction count simulation, local (gene level), or global level.
-                        can only input junction, local, or global (default: junction)
+                        Accepted values: junction, local, or global (default: junction)

---read_len              The read length of sequencing data, use to simulate junction count, only work when normalization_scale = "junction" (default: 100)
+--read_len              The read length of sequencing data, used to simulate junction counts; only applies when normalization_scale = "junction" (default: 100)

---not_paired_end        Whether the reads are not paired end use to simulate junction count, only work when normalization_scale = "junction" (default: False)
+--not_paired_end        Whether the reads are not paired-end, used to simulate junction counts; only applies when normalization_scale = "junction" (default: False)
---overhang              The oeverhand that would like to use, could be set to zero, use to simulate junction count,
+--overhang              The overhang to use; can be set to zero.
+Used to simulate junction counts;
-                        only work when normalization_scale = junction (default: 2)
+                        only applies when normalization_scale = junction (default: 2)

 --sizing_factor         The sizing factor for junction simulation normalization to better calibrate the p-values (default: 1)